 It's also important to consider the reasons behind kids' incompatible behavior.
 Sometimes, their actions can be perceived as incompatible behavior, as they might be seeking attention or trying to avoid certain tasks.
 By understanding these motivations, we can choose the right activities to reinforce instead.
 At Rori Care, our dedicated analysts conduct functional assessments to pinpoint the behaviors and skills we want to target.
 We then create personalized plans filled with measurable goals and evidence-based strategies tailored to each young person's needs.

-This ongoing assessment process ensures that our approaches remain flexible and effective.
+This ensures that our approaches remain flexible and effective.
 It empowers caregivers to actively participate in their child's growth and support their behavioral goals.
 Plus, our care engine generates automatic progress reports for clinicians, making our methods even more effective.
 We’re here to help you every step of the way!
 Let’s explore this together!

 To effectively encourage incompatible behavior in children, let’s explore some friendly strategies together: